 - This improves the contrast in any photo converted to black & white

-- Avoid bright colors against the face which can alter the tone of the skin
+- Avoid bright colors against the face which can alter the tone of the skin (example: hot pink in bright sunlight makes your face pink, also)

 - Longer sleeves pulled up is better than short sleeved shirts